 “I never thought that I’d be at Abbotswood for three more years, but the developmental period in my heart and life needed that time.
 I experienced immense spiritual warfare, and if you ever want more details on that, I can tell you, but to sum it up, there were times when my ‘Barnabas,’ named Don Smith, looked at me and started laughing and celebrating the future because we knew if Satan was going to hit this hard, it meant that God had a bright, bright future in store for TrueLife.
 It was amazing how even at that moment, God was able to bring such encouragement.”

-In 2010, Jesse was very excited to be working with Dr. Ergun Caner, who at the time was the Dean of the Liberty Baptist Theological Seminary.
-He featured in a number of our videos.
-“I’m not really sure exactly what happened with regards to Ergun, but I knew that because of the circumstances we would have to take down some of our videos that were almost the backbone of our site at the time.
+In 2010, Jesse was very excited to be working with a notable figure.
+He was featured in a number of our videos.
+“I’m not really sure exactly what happened, but I knew that because of the circumstances we would have to take down some of our videos that were almost the backbone of our site at the time.
 This was a major setback for me personally.
-I thought the website was really going to take off because Ergun was so well-known.”
-Fortunately, God worked the situation out for good by providing other prominent Christian leaders to take Dr. Caner’s place in some of the TrueLife.org videos.
+I thought the website was really going to take off because he was so well-known.”
+Fortunately, God worked the situation out for good by providing other prominent Christian leaders to take his place in some of the TrueLife.org videos.
 “I went first to Dr. Danny Akin (President of Southeastern Baptist Theological Seminary) and then to Jonathan Falwell (Pastor of Thomas Road Baptist Church), told them what happened, and they agreed to help us out.”

 After post-production of their videos were finished Jesse began marketing TrueLife.org, and the Baptist Press did a story on the website.
 This propelled Jesse to finally be able to leave Abbotswood and officially begin the TrueLife.org journey.